Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 The VUDRM token is comprised of five components each separated by the pipe character (ASCII code 124):
 - The client name.
 - The time the token was generated in an ISO8601 format (yyyy-MM-ddThh:mm:ssZ).
 - `v2` to denote the version of the token.
+(NB this component will not be present in v1 tokens)
 - The encrypted DRM policy.
 - A signed hash.